Skip to content

 How does dioptase help in emotional healing?

 Dioptase aids in emotional healing by facilitating emotional release, enabling individuals to overcome trauma and grief.
-It is recommended to place dioptase on the Solar Plexus chakra during intoxication for optimal benefits.
+For optimal benefits, it is recommended to place dioptase on the Solar Plexus chakra during intoxication.
 It is associated with the Heart, Solar Plexus, and Sacral chakras, promoting a holistic healing experience.

 How should I care for my dioptase crystal?